-|First Grade – Krise Nowak studied Biology at George Mason University and has a Master’s Degree in Science Education from George Washington University.
-In 2012, she completed her Virginia Master Naturalist training.
-Currently, she’s pursuing a certificate in Botanical Illustration at the Lewis Ginter Botanical Garden in Richmond.
+Eighth Grade – Krise Nowak studied Biology at George Mason University and has a Master’s Degree in Science Education from George Washington University.
+In 2012, she completed her Virginia Master Naturalist training and holds a Virginia Teaching License for grades 6-12.

-|Art – Kassandra Laushkin holds a Bachelor’s degree in English from George Mason University with additional certification with Mona Brookes, author of Drawing with Children, and founder of EduArts.
+Art Instructor - Kassandra Laushkin holds a Bachelor’s degree in English from George Mason University with additional certification with Mona Brookes, author of Drawing with Children, and founder of EduArts.
 This highly acclaimed approach teaches every student to perceive five basic elements of shape.
 In addition to more realistic drawing skills, teachers have noted an increased ability to focus, concentrate, and problem solve in academic areas outside of art.

 Mrs. Laushkin was raised in a family of artists and has always loved drawing and painting.
 She taught second grade for a year at Ambleside before heading up our art program since 2011.
 Students thrive under Mrs. Laushkin’s gentle instruction and creativity.

 Physical Education - Jack Kang graduated with a B.A. in Chinese from the University of Maryland.
 After several years overseas on missions with Campus Crusade for Christ, Jack returned to the States and is a real estate agent and real estate investor who flips houses.
-Jack played football for 4 years in high school and has been teaching Chinese martial arts for 15 years.
+Jack played football for 4 years in high school and has been teaching Chinese martial arts for 16 years.
 He is an avid outdoors enthusiast and enjoys bow hunting, bush craft and primitive skills and serves as the campsite chairman and rifle and pistol range officer for the Izaak Walton League BCC Chapter.
 Jack and his wife Stephanie and daughter Abbey live on a hobby farm in Great Falls with their chickens, goats and rabbit.
-Abbey is in the 6th grade at Ambleside.|

-|Head of School – Virginia Wilcox graduated Phi Beta Kappa from Agnes Scott College in Atlanta, GA with a major in History.
-She worked in the fields of journalism and public relations and as Press Secretary of the US Senate Judiciary Committee before her five children were born, and later as a consultant for Booz Allen Hamilton.
-Mrs. Wilcox, co-founder of a Charlotte Mason Study Group that now involves over 100 families in the Washington area, has studied this educational approach and educated children using these methods for more than twenty years.
+Mrs. Wilcox, co-founder of a Charlotte Mason Study Group that now involves over 100 families in the Washington area, has studied this educational approach and educated children using these methods for more than thirty years.
 She is passionate about education.
 Mrs. Wilcox’s heart for mentoring teachers and creating a rich atmosphere in which students learn and grow is a tremendous asset to Ambleside.